About us

 School for Parents

-Our School for Parents service offers free sessions for families with children aged between a few months and 5 years with motor learning difficulties.
+Our School for Parents service offers free sessions for families with children aged from a few months to 5 years who have motor learning difficulties.

 Woodview

-‘Woodview’ is our specialist hub and provision for children and young people with with speech, language and communication needs.
-We currently have a year 7 & 8 cohort witha view to offering year 7 for September 2024.
+Woodview is our specialist hub for children and young people with speech, language, and communication needs.
+At present, we provide provision for a Year 7 and Year 8 cohort.

 Success Stories